kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 BBR framework proposed by the [Gateway API Inference Extension (GAIE)].
-That proposal is in a draft state and its reference implementation no longer lives inside the GAIE repo, so downstream users have no portable, upstream answer for what is a foundational AI-gateway pattern.
+That proposal is in a draft state and its reference implementation no longer lives inside the GAIE repo, so downstream users have no portable, upstream answer for what is a foundational AI-gateway pattern, and the same lack of a portable answer is what the traditional patterns above have been living with for years.

 ### Body-Level Processing Is Not Portable Today